I used to overthink things when it came to my daughter.

-Everything from deciding on which shoes to buy her for school, to picking out a lunchbox can turn into a multi-hour ordeal that causes both her and me unnecessary stress.
+Everything from deciding on which shoes to buy her for school, to picking out a lunchbox could turn into a multi-hour ordeal that causes both her and me unnecessary stress.

 I drove myself completely crazy trying to figure out which ensemble she would love the most, that would not be insulting to any cultural groups and that would empower her.

 I want to be a good mom.

-I’m not my parents, and the relationship that I have with her is unique and special to the two of us.
-I don’t have to stress out about making sure she’s happy.
-She’s going to be just fine.
-And so will I. And so will you.
+I’m not my parents, and the relationship that I have with my kids is unique and special to us.
+I don’t have to stress out about making sure they’re happy.

 Parenting isn’t supposed to be easy, but things like picking out a Halloween costume shouldn’t make us crazy.

 Children don’t ask for much, and they’re much more flexible and understanding than we give them credit for.

 If you care enough to worry about whether or not your child is happy, or is having fun, you’re already a great mom.

 We need that reminder as parents, though.

 I needed someone to say it to me, and so I’m saying it now to you: You’re doing just fine.